FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
 FreakC is a transpiled esoteric scripting programming language that... has nothing to do with the C programming language.
-This programming language's syntax is dirty and funny, but it can actually make many decent programs.
+This programming language's syntax is dirty and funny (or even offensive), but it can actually make many decent programs.
 The language is very similar to Batch, and it is also transpiled to Batch.

 ## Why FreakC ?
 If you are drunk or freaking crazy, FreakC is like Gordon Ramsay's Beef Wellington to homeless people.
 (Yes)